trinodb/trino/docs/src/main/sphinx/admin/properties-writer-scaling.md

 - **Default value:** `true`
 - **Session property:** `task_scale_writers_enabled`

 Enable scaling the number of concurrent writers within a task.
-The maximum writer count per task for scaling is `task.scale-writers.max-writer-count`.
+The maximum writer count per task for scaling is [](prop-task-max-writer-count).
 Additional writers are added only when the average amount of uncompressed data processed per writer is above the minimum threshold of `writer-scaling-min-data-processed` and query is bottlenecked on writing.

-## `task.scale-writers.max-writer-count`

-Deprecated and replaced by {ref}`prop-task-max-writer-count`.

-## `writer-min-size`

-Deprecated and replaced by {ref}`writer-scaling-min-data-processed`.

 (writer-scaling-min-data-processed)=
 ## `writer-scaling-min-data-processed`